Talgo: Talgo AVRIL HSR

-Talgo has developed recently a train known as "AVRIL" (Alta Velocidad Rueda Independiente Ligero — Light High-Speed Independent Wheel), intended for speeds of 380 km/h.
+Talgo has developed recently a push-pull train known as "AVRIL" (Alta Velocidad Rueda Independiente Ligero — Light High-Speed Independent Wheel), intended for speeds of 380 km/h.
 The system uses underfloor traction in the front and rear vehicles, with the intermediate carriages having the Talgo Pendular system (which cannot use motored axles on the axles corresponding to the system).
+The train also has the option for variable gauge axles.
 Starting with the concept stage in 2009, it began dynamic testing on the Spanish high-speed network in 2014, and was approved in May 2016.
-It won its first major contract in November 2016 for the Mediterranean corridor in Spain, and its link to Paris.
+It won its first major contract in November 2016 from Renfe for the Mediterranean corridor in Spain, and its link to Paris.
+The first AVRIL trains started operations in May 2024 on routes from Madrid to Catalonia, Asturias and Galicia.

 Talgo Egypt

 In April 2019, Egypt ordered new Talgo trains.
 Egypt contracted for six trains from Talgo Company, but they became seven trains due to a delay in the delivery date to Egypt.
 This negates the words of the Minister of Transport who justified that train is a gift from the company for President Abdel Fattah El-Sisi.

-There is also a possibility of corruption in the train deal, as Transport Minister Kamel Al-Wazir announced that the deal cost Egypt $126 million, but the company announced the details of the deal, which amounted to $172 million, on the company's official website.

-On 9 Aug 2022, Egypt contracted for seven trains from Talgo, which included 15-year maintenance, for 280 million euros.
+On 9 August 2022, Egypt contracted for seven trains from Talgo, which included 15-year maintenance, for 280 million euros.
 The trains will be delivered at the beginning of 2024.